archfz/cypress-terminal-report/README.md

 string; Default: 'onFail'.
 When to print logs to file(s), possible values: 'always', 'onFail', 'never' - When set to always logs will be printed to file(s) for successful tests as well as failing ones.

+#### `options.includeSuccessfulHookLogs`
+boolean; Default: false.
+Commands from before all hooks by default get logged only if one of them failed.
+This default is in accordance with the defaults on `options.printLogsTo*` to avoid printing too many, possibly irrelevant, information.
+However you can set this to `true` if you need more extensive logging, but be aware that this will log all the commands from before hook regardless whether there were failing tests in the suite.

 #### `options.collectTestLogs` *1
 ([spec, test, state], [type, message, severity][]) => void; default: undefined;
 Callback to collect each test case's logs after its run.